BibliothecaDAO/master-scroll-v3/pages/game/orders.md

 ## What is an Order?

 There are 16 Orders that were discovered deep in the data and contracts of Loot, each of which 500 Realms are assigned to.
-Creating order within the Lootverse (discovered by the historians at https://loot.foundation/ and Genesis Adventurers.
+Creating order within the Lootverse discovered by the historians at [Loot Foundation](https://loot.foundation/) and Genesis Adventurers.

 ## What do the Orders mean for gameplay?